sonikirtan110/Wine-Quality-Analysis/README.md

 ## 📌 Source Code (src Folder)

 ### app.py
-The `app.py` file is the FastAPI web application that serves as the prediction interface.
+The `app.py` file is the web application that serves as the prediction interface.
 It:
 - Loads the trained machine learning models
 - Exposes API endpoints for wine quality prediction
 - Provides a simple HTML user interface for input and results